 - What is Idiopathic Toe Walking?

 - Exercises to Help Children Who Walk on Tiptoes

 - How to Prevent Your Child From Walking on Tiptoes

 Toe walking is a common practice for many kids when they just begin to walk.
-Most children grow out of it as they grow older and it is usually known to completely disappear after the age of three.
-However, in case your child continues to walk on his toes constantly, then you may need to consult a physician regarding this habit.
+Most children grow out of it as they grow older, and it is usually known to completely disappear after the age of three.
+However, in case your child continues to walk on his toes constantly, you may need to consult a physician regarding this habit.